Water Planning is currently underway for the Rainy Headwaters-Vermilion Watershed. Learn more here: www.nslswcd.org/rrhwvr

 A severe drought in the late 1970’s revealed a strong need for a better way to manage Minnesota’s water supplies.
 So, in 1985, the State of Minnesota adopted the Comprehensive Local Water Management Act, which allows counties to develop and implement comprehensive water management plans or “County Water Plans”.
 The plans emphasize local ownership and implementation.

-Starting in 2020, we are assisting the South St. Louis SWCD along with St. Louis County and other partners to begin the county’s first Watershed-level planning process called One Watershed, One Plan for the St. Louis River Watershed.
 The plan will provide guidance on how the many different entities in the watershed can work together to protect and restore our shared and connected water resources.

 St. Louis County Comprehensive Water Management Plan (2010-2020)